annatasio/GitRepo/README.md

 ## Instructions for Package "clidocker"

 1. Open CMD and navigate to the project folder named "clidocker" where the `pom.xml` is located.
-2. Compile the program with the command `mvn clean install`.
+2. Compile the program with the command `mvn compile`
+3. Build the program's jar with the command `mvn clean install`.
-3. Run the program with the command `java -jar clidocker-1.0-SNAPSHOT-shaded.jar` on CMD (move to the target folder first).
+4. Run the program with the command `java -jar clidocker-1.0-SNAPSHOT-shaded.jar` on CMD (move to the target folder first).
-4. It is necessary to have Apache Maven and JDK installed on your computer.
+5. It is necessary to have Apache Maven and JDK installed on your computer.
-5. Your SQL driver must be configured for windows authentication and intergrated security
+6. Your SQL driver must be configured for windows authentication and intergrated security

 ## UML of "clidocker"